WHAT YOU NEED TO KNOW:

 - Do not take firearms, alcoholic beverages or illegal drugs.

-- If you have functional needs and have sent in a postcard, you will receive the necessary assistance.
-If you need help, listen to a local TV or radio station listed on page 2 for the telephone number you can call.
+- If you have filled out and sent the online Functional Needs Emergency Information and Registry, you will receive the necessary assistance.
+If you need help, listen to a local TV or radio station (see the “Emergency Alert System (EAS) Area Radio and TV Stations” section above) and follow the instructions for the telephone number you can call.

 - Have a plan for your pets.
-Congregate Care Centers will only accept pets if they are service animals.
-Make arrangements to stay with relatives, friends or at a pet-friendly hotel outside of the area.
+Public Reception Centers will only accept service animals.
+Make arrangements to stay with relatives, friends, or at a pet-friendly hotel outside of the area.
 Bring pet supplies with you.
-Animal Control will be at Congregate Care Centers to provide additional options and advice.
-For more information, go to ready.gov/caring-animals, PetTravel.com and PetsWelcome.com.
+Animal Control will be at the Public Reception Centers to provide additional options and advice.
+For more information, go to ready.gov/pets and PetsWelcome.com.

 - Turn off small appliances, lights and water faucets.
 However, leave your refrigerator and freezer on.